whatifif/handgesture/README.md

 ## Making a data set
 To train the ML, several thousand data are needed and these data are to be prepared by ourselves.
 So we have to make a program for capturing the hand images easily.
-With the capturing program, about 2000 hand images were captured.
+With the capturing program, about 2000 hand images were captured in short period.

 ## Detecting and tracking Hand
 Since we have to move our hands freely in front of webcam, our hands should be detected correctly in the frame of webcam image.
 Haar cascade, background substraction and skin color detection were tried to track a hand.
 Skin color detection was found to be stable.